milvus-io/milvus-docs/site/en/reference/sparse_vector.md

     [(2, 0.33), (98, 0.72), ...]
     ```

-The following example inserts sparse embeddings into a collection by generating a random sparse matrix for 10,000 entities, each with 10,000 dimensions and a sparsity density of 0.005.
+The following example prepares sparse embeddings by generating a random sparse matrix for 10,000 entities, each with 10,000 dimensions and a sparsity density of 0.005.

 ```python
 # Prepare entities with sparse vector representation